rc-li/GameHolics/README.md

 2. customize enemy type, number of enemies, and speed of enemies each wave

 #### System
-Re-writed *Enemy, Tower, Bullet* to inheritance structure, easy to add more types.
+Rewrite *Enemy, Tower, Bullet* to inheritance structure, easy to add more types.